sqfmi/beepy-docs/docs/firmware/keyboard.md

 The keyboard firmware is a fork of [i2c_puppet](https://github.com/solderparty/i2c_puppet) with a few additional features to support the Beepberry.

+You can download the latest version of the Beepberry firmware here: https://github.com/sqfmi/i2c_puppet/raw/main/i2c_puppet.uf2

 ## Custom Keymap

 To Do - How to customize keymap